Digital Humanities Seed Grants

 Seed Grant Guidelines

-Note: The Seed Grant program is currently on hold during the 2016 year.
+Note: the Digital Humanities Seed Grant program is currently on hold.
 We will update information here when the program resumes.

 The IDRH Digital Humanities Seed Grants are intended to encourage KU faculty and academic staff to plan or pilot a collaborative project using digital technologies, which should in turn result in a more competitive subsequent external funding application.
 The digital humanities use “digital media and technology to advance the full range of thought and practice in the humanities, from the creation of scholarly resources, to research on those resources, to the communication of results to colleagues and students” (Cohen 2011).